kkirss/vcb-riscv/CPU-V0_1.md

 #### Memory controller

-Another critical path is the memory controller in the MEM stage:
+One critical path is the memory controller in the MEM stage:

+1. -1 tick for early clock
-1. 9 ticks for memory controller
+2. 8 ticks for memory controller
+3. 2 ticks for synchronization delay
-2. 1 tick for MEM-OUT-SRC multiplexer
+4. 1 tick for pipeline stage store

 Total: 10 ticks